GLOBAL MARKETS-Strong U.S. jobs data boosts dollar and stocks

 The better-than-expected report knocked the euro to a more

-biggest yearly gain in nine years, up 8 percent so far in 2014.
+toward its biggest yearly gain in nine years, up 8 percent so

 Stocks on Wall Street rose more than 1 percent, and European